 The most common complication of hemodialysis is low blood pressure during or shortly after dialysis.
 Blood pressure usually increases during the period between treatments.
 People, particularly when starting hemodialysis, may have muscle cramps, itching, nausea and vomiting, headache, restless legs syndrome, and pain in the chest and back.
 Less often, they can have confusion, restlessness, blurred vision, and/or seizures.

 Complications can also involve the graft or fistula, such as infection, blood clots, bleeding, and bulging (aneurysm Aortic Aneurysms The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
-It receives oxygen-rich blood from the left ventricle and distributes it to all of the body... read more formation).
+It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more formation).
 People should promptly notify their doctors if any of the following occurs:

 Redness or warmth